dart-archive/www.dartlang.org/src/site/tools/observatory/screens.markdown

 ### Allocation Profile {#allocation-profile-screen}

-Shows an isolate's allocated memory and give an overview of the state of [old space](glossary.html#old-space) and [new space](glossary.html#new-space) at the time of the last sample.
+Shows an isolate's allocated memory and gives an overview of the state of [old space](glossary.html#old-space) and [new space](glossary.html#new-space) at the time of the last sample.